shivamsihare/Angular2Twitter/README.md

 # Angular Twitter

 * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.3.
-* It is built on Angular.
+* It is built on Angular 4.
 * Uses Material Design and Flexbox.
 * Uses Angular UI Router for preserving state in Angular.